Virus cases rise in area counties

-Fayette and its surrounding counties continue to see new cases of COVID-19 confirmed as the state edges closer to 1,000 deaths cause by the novel coronavirus.
+Fayette and its surrounding counties continue to see new cases of COVID-19 confirmed as the state edges closer to 1,000 deaths caused by the novel coronavirus.

 From Sunday to Wednesday morning, 11 more deaths have been linked to COVID-19, bringing the total to 952, according to the state’s tracking website, coronavirus.iowa.gov.